-Also, non-U.S. shareholders of a Fund may be subject to U.S. estate tax with respect to their Fund shares.
+Also, non-U.S. shareholders of the Funds may be subject to U.S. estate tax with respect to their Fund shares.

-The Funds are required to withhold U.S. tax (at a 30% rate) on payments of dividends made to certain non-U.S. entities that fail to comply (or be deemed compliant) with extensive reporting and withholding requirements designed to inform the U.S. Department of the Treasury of U.S.-owned foreign investment accounts.
-Shareholders may be requested to provide additional information to the Funds to enable the Funds to determine whether withholding is required.
+The Funds are required to withhold U.S. tax (at a 30% rate) on payments of dividends made to certain non-U.S. entities that fail to comply (or be deemed compliant) with extensive reporting and withholding requirements designed to inform the U.S. Department of the Treasury of U.S.- owned foreign investment accounts.
+Shareholders may be requested to provide additional information to enable the Funds to determine whether withholding is required.